LawanGoud/Python-/README.md

 ## Star Repetition - 4

 Write a program that reads a word and prints the first two and last two letters of the word and prints the stars (\*) instead of the remaining letters.

+## Skip the Fourth Character

+Write a program that reads a word and prints the word excluding the fourth letter of the word.